Skip to Main Content

 • A strong, confident tone.

-• A Works Cited page
+• A properly formatted Works Cited page

 • Is violence or peace the best way to solve problems?